 “In the process, may we restore grief as an important and necessary part of being human, both for our emotional, mental and physical health, as well as for the lifting of the loneliness that is prevalent in so many of our communities.”

 As you can only imagine this was an emotional read.
 What I have taken away is the importance of ongoing communication with those coping with grief.
-A human response we are generally inexperience with.
+A human response we are generally inexperienced with.

 Those struggling with loss can find comfort in remembering and talking about their loved ones, I find this uplifting to know and a lesson I will certainly put into practice.